Overview

 - Lease extensions/enfranchisement

-Prior to joining the Bar, Rabby was part of a specialist in-house legal team representing a Local Authority in (multi-million pound) residential service charges disputes.
+Before joining the Bar, Rabby was part of a specialist in-house legal team representing a Local Authority in (multi-million pound) residential service charges disputes.

 Company & Insolvency